-Hallux valgus and Hallux limitis can occur together in a more complex foot deformity.
+Hallux valgus and Hallux limitus can occur together in a more complex foot deformity.
 Usually the bunion deformity has progressed and then is injured by repetitive trauma or a distinctive injury.
 This starts the progression of the arthritis change.
 Bottom line: don't ignore pain in your great toe joint.
-Treatment of Hallux limitis early can save you from needed a fusion or joint replacement!
+Treatment of Hallux limitus early can save you from needed a fusion or joint replacement!

-Why is treatment of Hallux limitis so important in the early stages?
+Why is treatment of Hallux limitus so important in the early stages?
 Once you have destroyed the cartilage in your joint, there is nothing a physician or surgeon can do to make more cartilage.
 Research is underway trying to replace or regrow cartilage, but we are many years from a solution.
-Hallux limitis in the early stages can be controlled with a functional shoe orthotic to control the biomechanics.
+Hallux limitus in the early stages can be controlled with a functional shoe orthotic to control the biomechanics.
 A clean up procedure known as a cheilectomy can help remove all the debris from the joint and get rid of much of the crunching.
 This will slow down the progression.
 Some patients can really benefit from a surgical procedure to realign and shorten the metatarsal to give the joint better biomechanics and more joint space.
-Unaddressed Hallux limitis leads to complete joint destruction and the need for a fusion or joint replacement.
+Unaddressed Hallux limitus leads to complete joint destruction and the need for a fusion or joint replacement.

 The flip side to this story is that patients with Hallux valgus or your tradition bunion can often delay treatment until they start to have pain.
 Bunions in the early stages are a cosmetic concern, but the joint is usually not damaged until the later stages.
 It is important to address Hallux valgus when it starts to hurt so the joint is not permanently injured, but a bump, in the absence, of pain can wait.